 Museums - On Tortola, a wide variety of museums can be found such as the Sunny Caribbee Spice Shop & Art Gallery in Road Town, Aragorn’s Studio, North Shore Shell Museum, the 1780 Lower Estate Sugar Works Museum, the BVI Folk Museum and the Gallery.
 To experience the Caribbean culture on Tortola it is definitely recommended to visit at least one of these museums.

 Nature & Parks - When in Tortola there are several places that will take your breath away.
 Recommended is to visit Anegada Island, Smuggler’s Cove.
 Cane Garden Bay, Brewers Bay, Long Bay Beach or Josiah’s Bay.
-If you love to dive or snorkel we recommended visiting Rhone National Marina Park or Dolphin Discovery Tortola and for the nature lovers we recommend Sage Mountain National Park, J.R.
+If you love to dive or snorkel we recommended visiting Rhone National Marina Park and for the nature lovers we recommend Sage Mountain National Park, J.R.
 O’Neal Botanic Gardens or Mount Healthy National Park.

 Shore Excursions - From Tortola, you can do a wide range of shore excursions which will allow you to experience the islands true Caribbean charm.
 There are several guided tours throughout the island taking you past idyllic landmarks, enticing attractions, local restaurants and fun bars.